corymickelson/CommonPdf/README.md

         Stamp = requir( 'commonpdf' ).Stamp
 ```
 ## Basic Usage
-Concat:

-Simply takes and array of pdf's (file paths) and combines them together into a single pdf.
-The resulting pdf
-will be in the same order as the input array.
-Concat exposes a single method `write()`.
-Concat.write() returns a promise passing the array of pdf file paths to
+All classes expose a write() method.
+The write methods returns a promise.
+The promise contains the path to the newly written file.

-`pdftk concat`.
+####Concat:
 ```javascript
 const Concat = require( 'commonpdf' ).Concat,
     pdfs = ['fileA.pdf', 'fileB.pdf']